 Many, if not most, coaches use some form of wash scoring games in their practices.
-For the most part they involve winning rallies in some combination or pattern of way.
+For the most part they involve winning rallies in some combination or pattern.

 For example, the 22 v 22 game requires a team to win two rallies in a row – one that starts with a serve and one that starts with a transition ball.
 Bingo-Bango-Bongo, on the other hand, requires a team to win 3 rallies in a row, then win a service point.

 Generally speaking, the idea of wash drills is to put a specific focus on a certain part of the game.
 In the Bingo-Bango-Bongo example, it’s being able to score service points.
 There is also an added intensity element that tends to come with wash games, and some conditioning benefits.

 Here’s the thing, though.
 In just about every wash drill I’ve ever seen the objective is to win rallies.
 What if, however, we thought about things differently?

 What other outcomes could you use?

 In the A couple ways to develop mental toughness post I mentioned the idea of a server needing to serve the opposing team out-of-system in order to earn the big point.
 You could flip that around and require a certain passer to pass a good ball.

 What are some other things along these lines?